njchakathon2020/mytravel-experience-api/README.md

 ## About the project

-mytravel-experience-api is an experience layer API which is used to provide train services information to the end users.
+mytravel-experience-api is an experience layer API which provides train services information to the end users.
-Also, this api get inforamtion needed for travel such as weather information, tourist attraction sites, resturants and supermarket location.
+It provides inforamtion useful for travelling such as weather information, tourist attraction sites, restaurants, supermarket location and COVID updates.
-It uses two process APIs to create, retrive, and update data for train service operation.
+It uses two process APIs to create, retrieve, and update data for train service operations.

 The two process API used are:

- **1. MyTrain Process API**
+ **1. myTrain Process API**

-      This API is used to to add or retrive data related to train services.
+      This API is used to to add or retrieve data related to train services.
 The operations provided by this API are:

+      - Register user to services
-      - Allow user to register and subscribe for train service
+      - Allows user to subscribe and unsubscribe to train services
-      - Get a User detail, specific subscription detail, and list of subscription for a user
+      - Get user details, specific subscription details, and list of subscriptions for a user
       - Request forgot password
-      - Validate user
+      - Authenticate user to login
       - Provide train service and train detail information.

  **2. Notification Process API**

-       This API is used to provide information related to delay or cancelled train service along with weather and covid records.
+       This API is used to nnotify people about changes in train services (cancelled or delayed), weather forecast, COVID updates, nearby attraction spots.
 The operations that are provided by the API are:

-       - retrive current weather information,
+       - Retrieve current weather information,
-       - get active covid status,
+       - Get Covid update,
-       - list point of interest such as restaurants, supermarket, and
+       - List places of interest such as restaurants, supermarket, and tourist spots
-       - notify users based about the train delay or cancellation
+       - Notify users about the train delay or cancellation

 ## List of endpoints